JacobShepherd5735/Oklahoma_Municipal_Water_Dashboard/docs/arcgis_dashboard_setup.md

 The hosted table stores time-stamped residential water rate data.
 Unlike the feature layer, the table contains no geometry and includes multiple records per municipality to support temporal analysis.

 Primary roles:
-- Stores historical and current rate observations
+- Stores historical and current water rate observations
 - Serves as the data source for charts, indicators, and time-series elements

 ---